Sunday Mass Readings for December 31 2023, The Holy Family of Jesus, Mary and Joseph, Year B – Lectionary: 17

 Gospel – Luke 2:22-40

-23 As it is written in the law of the Lord: Every male opening the womb shall be called holy to the Lord:
+23 just as it is written in the law of the Lord, “For every male opening the womb shall be called holy to the Lord,”

-24 And to offer a sacrifice, according as it is written in the law of the Lord, a pair of turtledoves, or two young pigeons:
+24 and in order to offer a sacrifice, according to what is said in the law of the Lord, “a pair of turtledoves or two young pigeons.”

-25 And behold there was a man in Jerusalem named Simeon, and this man was just and devout, waiting for the consolation of Israel; and the Holy Ghost was in him.
+25 And behold, there was a man in Jerusalem, whose name was Simeon, and this man was just and God-fearing, awaiting the consolation of Israel.
+And the Holy Spirit was with him.

-26 And he had received an answer from the Holy Ghost, that he should not see death, before he had seen the Christ of the Lord.
+26 And he had received an answer from the Holy Spirit: that he would not see his own death before he had seen the Christ of the Lord.

-27 And he came by the Spirit into the temple.
-And when his parents brought in the child Jesus, to do for him according to the custom of the law,
+27 And he went with the Spirit to the temple.
+And when the child Jesus was brought in by his parents, in order to act on his behalf according to the custom of the law,

-28 He also took him into his arms, and blessed God, and said:
+28 he also took him up, into his arms, and he blessed God and said:

-29 “Now, Master, you may let your servant go in peace, according to your word,
+29 “Now you may dismiss your servant in peace, O Lord, according to your word.

-31 which you prepared in sight of all the peoples,
+31 which you have prepared before the face of all peoples:

-32 A light to the revelation of the Gentiles, and the glory of thy people Israel.
+32 A light to the revelation of the Gentiles, and the glory of your people Israel.

-33 And his father and mother were wondering at those things which were spoken concerning him.
+33 And his father and mother were wondering over these things, which were spoken about him.

-34 And Simeon blessed them, and said to Mary his mother: Behold this child is set for the fall, and for the resurrection of many in Israel, and for a sign which shall be contradicted;
+34 And Simeon blessed them, and he said to his mother Mary: “Behold, this one has been set for the ruin and for the resurrection of many in Israel, and as a sign which will be contradicted.

 36 And there was one Anna, a prophetess, the daughter of Phanuel, of the tribe of Asher; she was far advanced in years, and had lived with her husband seven years from her virginity.